EverydayHealthLogo

 Who is Dr. Comiter, Urologist in San Jose, CA?

 Dr. Craig Comiter, MD is an Urologist, who primarily practices in San Jose, CA with 2 additional practice locations.
-He has been practicing for over 27 years and is board certified by the American Board of Urology.
+He has been practicing for over 27 years and is board certified.
 Dr. Comiter completed his residency at Brigham & Women'S Hosp, Urology.
 Dr. Comiter is fluent in English and French, and is currently seeing new patients.
 Dr. Comiter’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Comiter’s office.

 What are Areas of Expertise for Dr. Comiter?